danhbuidcn/sql_tutorial/README.md

 Familiarize yourself with essential development tools:

+- **npm**: The package manager for JavaScript and Node.js, used to install and manage libraries and tools for web projects.
+- **Yarn**: A fast, reliable alternative to npm for managing JavaScript packages with better performance and security.
+- **Pip**: Python's package installer, used to install and manage Python libraries and dependencies.
+- **apt**: A package manager for Debian-based Linux distributions, used to install, update, and manage system packages.
+- **Docker**: A platform for containerizing applications, ensuring consistent environments across development, testing, and production.

+Explore essential developer tools and practices:

 - **Version Control**: Using Git and platforms like GitHub, GitLab, and Bitbucket for source code management.
 - **IDE and Editors**: Popular development environments like Visual Studio Code, JetBrains, and Vim.
 - **Task Management**: Tools for managing projects and tasks such as Jira, Trello, and Asana.